 \subsubsection{Jordan-Wigner encoding}

-In the Jordan--Wigner (JW) encoding, we store the occupation number of an orbital in the $\ket{0}$ or $\ket{1}$ state of a qubit (unoccupied and occupied, respectively).
-More rigourously,
+In the Jordan--Wigner (JW) encoding~\cite{jordan1928jwtransform}, we store the occupation number of a spin-orbital in the $\ket{0}$ or $\ket{1}$ state of a qubit (unoccupied and occupied, respectively).
+More formally,

-The fermionic creation and annhilation operators increase or decrease the occupation number of an orbital by 1, and also introduce a multiplicative phase factor (see Eq.~(\ref{creationAnnOper})).
-The qubit mappings of the operators preserves these features, and are given by,
+The fermionic creation and annhilation operators increase or decrease the occupation number of a spin-orbital by 1, and also introduce a multiplicative phase factor (see Eq.~(\ref{creationAnnOper})).
+The qubit mappings of the operators preserve these features, and are given by,